-- attaching a 'module-language syntax property to the module as read from its source (see module and module-compiled-language-info); - having the function indicated by the 'module-language syntax property recognize the 'configure-runtime key, for which it returns a list of vectors; each vector must have the form (vector mp name val) where mp is a module path, name is a symbol, and val is an arbitrary value; and - having each function called as ((dynamic-require mp name) val) configure the run-time environment, typically by setting parameters such as current-print.
+• attaching a 'module-language syntax property to the module as read from its source (see module and module-compiled-language-info);

+- having the function indicated by the 'module-language syntax property recognize the 'configure-runtime key, for which it returns a list of vectors; each vector must have the form (vector mp name val) where mp is a module path, name is a symbol, and val is an arbitrary value; and - having each function called as ((dynamic-require mp name) val) configure the run-time environment, typically by setting parameters such as current-print.

-A 'configure-runtime query returns a list of vectors, instead of directly configuring the environment, so that the indicated modules to be bundled with a program when creating a stand-alone executable; see §2 "raco exe: Creating Stand-Alone Executables".
+A 'configure-runtime query returns a list of vectors, instead of directly configuring the environment, so that the indicated modules to be bundled with a program when creating a stand-alone executable; see §3 "raco exe: Creating Stand-Alone Executables" in raco: Racket Command-Line Tools.